pingcap/docs/tidb-best-practices.md

     - Columns of the index have already met the query requirement.
 Assume that the `c` column on the `t` table has an index and the query is `select c from t where c > 10;`.
 At this time, all needed data can be obtained if you access the index.
 This situation is called `Covering Index`.
 But if you focus more on the query performance, you can put into index a portion of columns that do not need to be filtered but need to be returned in the query result, creating composite index.
 Take `select c1, c2 from t where c1 > 10;` as an example.
 You can optimize this query by creating composite index `Index c12 (c1, c2)`.

     - The primary key of the table is integer.
 In this case, TiDB uses the value of the primary key as row ID.
-Thus, if the query condition is on Primary Key, you can directly construct the range of the row ID, scan the table data, and get the result.
+Thus, if the query condition is on the primary key, you can directly construct the range of the row ID, scan the table data, and get the result.

 * Query concurrency